-In the world of insurance, most of the time you’re processing insurance policies for clients in a fairly well-established pattern.
-Make sure your customer’s contractor license is current, confirm their credit standing, and then find the risk profile for their line of work to make sure that they’re within a reasonable risk profile, etc. However, every so often you’ll get a request for a surety bond, which although similar in principle, is a slightly different thing with its own approach.
-We created the Bond Exchange to make the paperwork as easy as possible so you can quote your customer’s surety bond needs almost immediately.
+In the world of insurance, most of the time you’re processing policies for clients in a fairly well-established pattern.
+Make sure your customer’s business license is current, confirm their credit standing, and then find the risk profile for their line of work to make sure that they’re within a reasonable risk profile, etc. However, every so often you’ll get a request for a surety bond, which although similar in principle, is a slightly different thing with its own approach.
+In this article, we provide insurance agents with everything they need to know about surety bonds.

-A surety bond is a contract between three parties – the Principal (your customer, generally a business entity), the Surety Company and the Obligee (the entity requiring the bond, typically a state or local government).
-The surety bond guarantees that the Principal will act in accordance with the terms established by the bond, usually a set of statutes or ordinances required for business licensing or performance of contract terms
+A surety bond is a contract between three parties – the principal (your customer), the surety company, and the obligee (the entity requiring the bond, typically a state or local government).
+Surety bonds guarantee that the Principal will act in accordance with the terms established by the bond, which are usually a set of statutes or ordinances required for business licensing or performance of contract terms.

 Unlike most insurance products, the principal is required to indemnify the surety company against all losses.
 In other words, the surety company will pay the obligee up to the bond amount for valid claims; however, the principal must reimburse the surety company for all losses, typically including attorney fees and other claims handling expenses.

 What is the Purpose of a Surety Bond?